math2001/fasty/needs-fixing.md

   an icon
 - [ ] on the home page, the title should be a link pointing to /
 - [ ] remove google analytics
+- [ ] in the header, the current section should be emphasized (de-emphasize the
+- [ ] listing of post should be partial
-- [ ] the read more links should be closer to the above than to the next one
+- [x] the read more links should be closer to the above than to the next one other sections)
-- [ ] in the header, the current section should be emphasized (de-emphasize the other sections)
 - [x] CV!!
 - [x] maybe display the site's logo in the header?